andrejsstepanovs/go-litellm/README.md

 # go-litellm

 A **Go client library** for interacting with the [LiteLLM](https://github.com/BerriAI/litellm) API.
-This package provides a simple, type-safe, and developer-friendly way to perform completions, audio transcription, image-based queries, structured JSON output, embeddings, token counting, MCP tool operations, model browsing, and more.
+This package provides a simple, type-safe, and developer-friendly way to perform completions, audio transcription, image-based queries, structured JSON output, embeddings, token counting, tool operations, model browsing, and more.

 ---